electronick1/stairs_doc/source/index.html.md

 Data-science and data-engineering are growing fast and it's hard to be an expert in everything at the same time.

-For example, in order to train ML models you have to spend about 80% of time on data processing -- how fast you can do that and test all hypotheses in your head directly influences your final result.
+In order to train ML models you often have to spend about 80% of time on data processing.
+How fast you can do that and test all hypotheses in your head directly influences your final result.

-Stairs allows data scientists to build "scalable" solutions without high-level data-engineering skills.
+Stairs enables data scientists to build scalable solutions without high-level data-engineering skills.

-- Data-scientists can focus only on data processing
+- Data-scientists can focus on data processing
-- Data-engineers can focus only on storing and moving data (between pipeline components)
+- Data-engineers can focus on storing and moving data

-The data pipeline paradigm allows you to separate these two subjects and speed up working with data.
+The data pipeline paradigm lets you separate these two subjects and speed up working with data.

 #Get started